Andechsburg

 Worth knowing

-The 12th century brought economic, scientific and social prosperity and is regarded as a kind of early medieval renaissance.
+The 12th century brought an economic, scientific and social boom to Europe and is regarded as a kind of early medieval renaissance.
 Via the Crusades, there was an increased exchange with the cultures of the Middle East, which were more developed in many respects.
 Arab scholars brought translations of Greek thinkers such as Aristotle to Europe via southern Spain and Italy.
 Roman law was rediscovered at the first universities south of the Alps.
 New agricultural knowledge and a favourable climate, which was to last until the middle of the 14th century, made it possible for towns and larger settlements to emerge.
-One of these settlements was located north of the Wilten monastery between the Inn and the Nordkette mountain range.
+One of these settlements was located to the north of Wilten Abbey between the River Inn and the Nordkette mountain range.

+Politically and economically, the importance of the Inn Valley and the area north of it was mainly limited to transit.
 Tyrol had two low Alpine crossings, the Reschen Pass and the Brenner Pass, which were important for the imperial connection between the German lands in the north and the lands in Italy.
 In 1024, the Salian Conrad II, a rival of the Bavarian dukes from the House of Wittelsbach, was elected king.
-In order to bring these two Alpine crossings away from his Bavarian rivals and under the control of the imperial church, which was loyal to him, Conrad II granted the territory of Tyrol as a fief to the bishops of Brixen and Trento in 1027.
+In order to bring these two Alpine crossings away from his Bavarian rivals and under the control of the Imperial Church, which was loyal to him, Conrad II granted the territory of Tyrol as a fief to the bishops of Brixen and Trento in 1027.
 The bishops in turn needed so-called bailiffs to administer these lands and administer justice.

 These bailiffs of the Bishop of Brixen were the Counts of Andechs.
 The Andechs family may be overshadowed today by the Guelphs, Hohenstaufen, Wittelsbach and Habsburg dynasties, but they were an influential family in the High Middle Ages.
 They came from the area around Lake Ammer in Bavaria and owned estates in Upper Bavaria between the Lech and Isar rivers and east of Munich.
 Through skilful marriage politics, they had acquired the titles of Dukes of Merania, a region on the Dalmatian coast, and Margraves of Istria.
 They thus rose in rank within the Heiligen Römischen Reiches on.
 In the 12th century, they founded the Dießen monastery and the monastery on the holy mountain of Andechs above Lake Ammersee to ensure both administration and later salvation.
 In 1165, Otto V of Andechs came to the bishop's see in Brixen and gave the bailiwick over this high monastery to his brother.
 From then on, they administered the central part of the Inn Valley, the Wipp Valley, the Puster Valley and the Eisack Valley.

-The Inn Valley was densely wooded and wild.
-Most of the people at that time worked in agriculture, which was run by their landlord.
+Today, Innsbruck stretches along both sides of the Inn.
+In the 12th century, this area was under the influence of two lords of the manor.
+South of the Inn, Wilten Abbey exercised lordship.
+The area north of the river was under the administration of the Andechs.
+While the southern urban area around the monastery had been used for agriculture for centuries, the alluvial area of the unregulated watercourse could not be cultivated before the High Middle Ages and was sparsely populated.
+The Inn Valley was densely forested and the banks of the wide Inn were swampy.
+Most of the people worked in agriculture, which was run by their landlord.
 They lived in poor huts made of mud and wood.
 There was hardly any medical care outside the towns, infant mortality was high and hardly anyone lived past the age of 50.
-Around the year 1133, the Andechs founded the market here Anbruggen and connected the northern and southern banks of the Inn via a bridge.
+Around the year 1133, the Andechs founded the market in what is now St Nicholas' Square Anbruggen and connected the northern and southern banks of the Inn via a bridge.
 The construction of the bridge turned the unusable agricultural land at the foot of the Nordkette mountain range into a trading centre.
 It greatly facilitated the movement of goods in the Eastern Alps.
 The Brenner route had become more interesting thanks to one of the innovations of the medieval Renaissance: new harnesses made it possible to negotiate the steep climbs with carts.
 The shorter Via Raetia had the Via Claudia Augusta over the Reschen Pass as the main transport route across the Alps.
 The customs revenue generated from trade between the German and Italian towns allowed the settlement to prosper.
-Blacksmiths, innkeepers and craftsmen settled in the small market.
+Blacksmiths, innkeepers, carriage operators, tailors, carpenters, rope makers, wagon makers and tanners settled in the small market.
+Horses, traders and carters had to be looked after and accommodated, and carts had to be repaired.
+The larger of these businesses employed clerks and farm labourers.
+The transformation from pure agriculture to a town began.

+Anbruggen grew rapidly, but the space between the Nordkette and the Inn was limited.
+In 1180, Berchtold V of Andechs acquired a piece of land on the south side of the Inn from Wilten Monastery.
+This was the definitive starting signal for the genesis of Innsbruck.
+The abbot did not want to take his foot out of the door completely, as the new settlement developed splendidly thanks to the customs revenue.
+The document mentions three houses that were reserved for Wilten Abbey within the new settlement.
+In the course of building the town wall, the Counts of Andechs had the Andechs Castle and moved their ancestral seat from Merano to Innsbruck.
+Sometime between 1187 and 1204, the citizens of Innsbruck were granted city rights.
+The official date of foundation is often taken as 1239, when the last count of the Andechs dynasty, Otto VIII, formally confirmed the city charter in a document.
 Innsbruck was already the mint of the Andechs at this time and would probably have become the capital of their principality.
 But things turned out differently.
 In 1246, the Bavarian Wittelsbach dynasty, the Andechs' biggest rivals in southern Germany, destroyed their ancestral castle on Lake Ammersee.
 Otto, the last count of the House of Andechs-Merania, died without descendants in 1248.
 12 years earlier, he had married Elisabeth, the daughter of Count Albert VIII of Tyrol.
-This noble family with its ancestral castle in Meran thus took over the fiefs and parts of the possessions, including the town on the Inn, as well as the arch-enemy with the Bavarian Wittelsbachs.
+This noble family with its ancestral castle in Merano thus took over the fiefs and parts of the possessions, including the town on the Inn, as well as the arch-enemy with the Bavarian Wittelsbachs.

 1796 - 1866: Vom Herzen Jesu bis Königgrätz

 The period between the French Revolution and the Battle of Königgrätz in 1866 was a period of war.
+Many of the basic political attitudes, animosities towards other groups and European nationalism of the 19th and 20th centuries, which were also to influence the history of Innsbruck, had their roots in the conflicts of this period.
+Revolutionary Paris was a long way away and there were neither e-mails nor a nationwide press system to disseminate news.
+The godlessness of Marie Antoinette's murderers and the hatred of the Church of the new masters of France were successfully spread via leaflets and church pulpits.
 The monarchies of Europe, led by the Habsburgs, had declared war on the French Republic.
-Fears were rife that the motto of the Revolution "Liberté, Égalité, Fraternité" could spread across Europe.
+Fears were rife that the slogan of the revolution „Liberté, Égalité, Fraternité" could spread across Europe.
 A young general named Napoleon Bonaparte was with his italienischen Armee advanced across the Alps as part of the coalition wars and met the Austrian troops there.
 It was not just a war for territory and power, it was a battle of systems.
-The Grande Armee of the revolutionary French Republic met the arch-Catholic Habsburgs.
+The Grande Armee of the revolutionary French Republic met the troops of the conservative and Catholic Habsburgs.

-Tyrolean riflemen were involved in the fighting to defend the country's borders against the invading French.
-Companies such as the Höttinger Schützen, founded in 1796, faced the most advanced and best army in the world at the time.
-The Cult of the Sacred Heart, which still enjoys great popularity in Tyrol today, dates back to this time.
-In a hopeless situation, the Tyrolean troops renewed their covenant with the heart of Jesus to ask for protection.
-It was the abbot of Stams Monastery who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
+The strength of units such as the Höttinger Schützen, founded in 1796, lay not in open field battles but in guerrilla warfare.
+They also had a secret weapon on their side against the most advanced and modern army of the time: the Sacred Heart.
+Since 1719, Jesuit missionaries had been travelling to the furthest side valleys and had successfully established the cult of the Sacred Heart as a unifying element in the fight against pagan customs and Protestantism.
+Now that they were facing the godless revolutionary French, who had declared war not only on the monarchy but also on the clergy, it was only logical that the Sacred Heart of Jesus would watch over the Tyrolean holy warriors in a protective capacity.
+In a hopeless situation, the Tyrolean troops renewed their covenant with the Heart of Jesus to ask for protection.
+Against all odds, the Tyrolean archers were successful in their defence.
+It was the abbot of Stams Abbey who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
 Every year, the Sacred Heart celebrations were discussed and announced with great pomp in the press.
-Particularly in the 19th and early 20th centuries, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
-Alongside Cranach's Mother of Mercy, the depiction of the heart of Jesus is probably the most popular Christian motif in the Tyrolean region to this day and is emblazoned on the façades of countless houses.
+In the 19th and early 20th centuries in particular, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
+Countless soldiers entrusted their well-being to the heart of Jesus even in the technologised battlefield of the First World War and carried images of this symbol with them in the hail of grenades.
+Alongside Cranach's Mother of Mercy, the depiction of the Heart of Jesus is probably the most popular Christian motif in Tyrol to this day and is emblazoned on the façades of countless houses.

-In the war years of 1848, 1859 and 1866, the so-called Italian wars of unification.
-In the course of the 19th century, at the latest since 1848, there was a veritable national frenzy among young men.
-Volunteer armies sprang up in all regions of Europe.
-Students and academics who came together in their associations, gymnasts, marksmen, all wanted to prove their new love of the nation on the battlefield and supported the official armies.
 Probably the most famous battle of the Wars of unification took place in Solferino near Lake Garda in 1859.
 Horrified by the bloody events, Henry Durant decided to found the Red Cross.
 The writer Joseph Roth described the events in the first pages of his classic book, which is well worth reading Radetzkymarsch.

 "In the battle of Solferino, he (note: Lieutenant Trotta) commanded a platoon as an infantry lieutenant.
 The battle had been going on for half an hour.
 Three paces in front of him he saw the white backs of his soldiers.
 The first row of his platoon was kneeling, the second was standing.
 Everyone was cheerful and certain of victory.
 They had eaten copiously and drunk brandy at the expense and in honour of the emperor, who had been in the field since yesterday.
 Here and there one fell out of line."

-With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, Innsbruck has several places of remembrance of this time of great loss for the Habsburgs.
+With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, the city has several memorials to these bloody conflicts, in which many Innsbruck residents took to the field.

 Maria Theresia, Reformatorin und Landesmutter